-Kids Play has adapted their proven gender equity, sports-based programming and methodology from Rwanda and Cambodia into a relevant training for the US.
-PlayFair training builds competencies around our 5 PlayFair skills: 1 ) Respect; 2 ) Community; 3 ) Contribution; 4 ) Opportunity; and 5 ) Moral Courage.
+Kids Play has adapted their proven gender equity, sports-based programming and methodology from Rwanda and Cambodia into relevant professional development, keynotes and youth camps for the United States.
+PlayFair builds competencies around our 5 PlayFair skills: 1 ) Respect; 2 ) Community; 3 ) Contribution; 4 ) Opportunity; and 5 ) Moral Courage.

 The PlayFair training provides a framework for participants to foster positive culture and connections in the places they play, work, and live.

-Keynote Speaking or Training can be geared toward any of these groups:
+Keynote Speaking, Professional Development, and Camps can be geared toward any of these groups:

 Tracy will always leave you and your Team inspired, motivated and equipped with tangible PlayFair tools to immediately start applying to make sustainable change within yourself, the people you engage with and in the places you work, play and live.